wempy-aditya/wempy-aditya/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Worked on more projects for practice and increased personal portfolio

 ### Connect with me: